divyank-kashyap/git-demo/README.md

 1. First Line -- in main branch

-2. Second Line -- in newBranch
+2. Second Line -- in newBranch (may be)

+3. Third line -- in newBranch for sure